stefanmueller74/SEBC-1/SEBC-master/challenges/labs/0_setup.md

+# 1 Basic Setup

-# List the region, AMI ID, and OS you are using
+## List the region, AMI ID, and OS you are using
 * Region: Frankfurt
 * AMI ID: ami-98a79585
 * OS: CentOS 6.6 as getting output from lsb_release -a (despite the AMI description says CentOS-6.5-base-20150305)